Thomas Hines: Later life

-After his escape from Detroit, Hines went to Toronto, where several other former Confederates lived.
-Not expecting to return to the United States, he sent for his wife, Nancy.
+After he fled Detroit, Hines went to Toronto, where several other former Confederates lived.
+He did not expect to return to the United States, so he sent for his wife, Nancy.
 In Toronto, he studied law with General John C. Breckinridge, a former Vice President of the United States.
-Once U.S. President Andrew Johnson declared a pardon for most former Confederates, Hines went back to Detroit to sign a loyalty oath to the United States on July 20, 1865.
-However, knowing that Union officials in Kentucky would consider him an exception to the pardon, he remained in Canada until May 1866.
+Once U.S. President Andrew Johnson declared a pardon for most former Confederates, Hines returned to Detroit to sign a loyalty oath to the United States on July 20, 1865.
+However, knowing that U.S. officials in Kentucky would consider him an exception to the pardon, he remained in Canada until May 1866.

 After sending his wife to Kentucky, where their first child was born, Hines began living in Memphis, Tennessee, passing the bar exam on June 12, 1866, with high honors.
-During his stay in Memphis, he also edited the Daily Appeal.
-Hines moved to Bowling Green, Kentucky, in 1867, where many of his family lived, and practiced law there.
+During his stay in Memphis, he edited the Daily Appeal.
+Hines moved to Bowling Green, Kentucky, in 1867, where many of his family lived and practiced law.
 Basil W. Duke appointed Hines a colonel in the Soldiers of the Red Cross.
 Hines later became the County Judge for Warren County, Kentucky.

 Hines was elected to the Kentucky Court of Appeals in 1878 and served there until 1886.
 From 1884 to 1886, he served as Chief Justice.
 He was said to be "exceptionally free from all judicial bias."
 Hines was a witness to the assassination of fellow judge John Milton Elliott on March 26, 1879, while the two were leaving the Kentucky State House, by Colonel Thomas Buford, a judge from Henry County, Kentucky.
-Buford, enraged by Elliott's failure to rule in favor of his late sister in a property dispute, shot Elliott with a double-barreled twelve gauge shotgun filled with buckshot after Hines had turned and walked away from Elliott.
+Buford, enraged by Elliott's failure to rule in favor of his late sister in a property dispute, shot Elliott with a double-barreled twelve-gauge shotgun filled with buckshot after Hines had turned and walked away from Elliott.
 Hines inspected the body as Buford surrendered to a deputy sheriff who had come to investigate the turmoil.